Frequently asked questions relating to physical and mental health support during the Coronavirus situation.

 The outbreak of coronavirus disease 2019 (COVID-19) may be stressful.
 Fear and anxiety about a disease can cause strong emotions in adults and children.

 Family Violence and safety at home

 It is important for anyone experiencing family violence to know that family violence is never ok, no matter the circumstances or situation.
-Victoria Police has indicated that their family violence response will not change as a result of the COVID-19 pandemic.

 - Call police on 000 in an emergency